RDG83/face-recognition-app/README.md

 This app was made based on the face recognition app as part of the Zero to Mastery course from Andrei Neagoie.

-See the app live here: https://rdg83.github.io/food-recognition-app/
+I've deployed the app to heroku: https://ingredient-finder-app.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).